SamMatzko/SamMatzko/README.md

 While also being handy, GitHub has literally _saved my (code's) life_; the [Sortery](https://github.com/SamMatzko/Sortery/) project on my computer got deleted somehow, and it was only because I had put it on GitHub that I could recover it!

-Be creative, be nice, be open and welcoming, and always improve where possible.
-And speaking of improving, if any of you find any problems with any of my projects, let me know, or even better, submit a pull request to fix it yourself!
-I hope my apps come in useful and/or enjoyable!

-You can see my Developer Story at https://stackoverflow.com/users/story/16775594, at least until Stack Overflow removes the Dev Story (sigh)...
+I'm known as [Sylvester Kruin](https://stackoverflow.com/users/16775594/sylvester-kruin) on [Stack Overflow](https://stackoverflow.com).
+You can see my Developer Story at https://stackoverflow.com/users/story/16775594, at least until Stack Overflow [removes the Dev Story](https://meta.stackoverflow.com/q/415293/16775594) (sigh)...